-In the event that students wish to defer their admission after receiving their acceptance letters, they can do so for up to one academic year.
-In order to defer, students should contact the Director of Graduate Studies, Jeff Huber (jeffrey.huber@uky.edu), before the semester in question, request to defer their enrollment, and specify the term they plan to begin classes.
+In the event that students wish to defer their admission after receiving their acceptance, they can do so for up to one academic year.
+In order to defer, students should contact the Director of Graduate Studies (DGS), Jeff Huber (ieffrey.huber@uky.edu), before the beginning of the semester they have been admitted, request to defer their enrollment, and specify the term they plan to begin classes.
 The DGS will then contact the admissions officer in the Graduate School and request the change.